Bitcoin is a Trillion $ Economy

 Velocity of M2 Money: Federal Reserve of St. Louis

 Many cryptocurrencies have even higher velocities.
-Bitcoin Cash, which has only been in existence a few months, has a velocity of 26 and a total economy of over $500 billion, approaching the GDP of Sweden.
+Bitcoin Cash, which has only been in existence a few months, has a velocity of 26 and a total economy of over $500 billion, similar to the GDP of Sweden.
 The world economy of cryptocurrencies exceeds $2 trillion.
-This is about the GDP of Italy.
+This is more than the GDP of Italy.

 Bitcoin and other cryptocurrencies are enabling the Information Economy 2.0, where whole new forms of efficient exchange of value can be implemented with fewer or even no middlemen and at lower cost.